 - Continuing Survey of Food Intakes by Individuals (CSFII) - National Health and Nutrition Examination Survey (NHANES IV) - National Food Price and Sales Information System required, such as compliance with a Congressional mandate.
 When the intent is to stimulate new and innovative research or to undertake projects conducted jointly with ERS researchers, cooperative agreements and grants are used.
-The extramural research program is publicly announced and competitively awarded through the use of peer review panels.
+The competitive portion of the extramural research program is announced publicly and awarded through the use of peer review panels.

-Competitively Funded Extramural Research Program, Fiscal 2000
+Extramural Research Program, Fiscal 2001

 To meet the programmatic needs of the Department and to promote research from a broad arena, FANRP uses a variety of funding mechanisms.
-Contracts are used when a very specific product is
+Contracts are used when a very specific product is trafficking, evaluation of school meal performance, and how the Food Stamp Program can better reach eligible elderly who are not FSP participants.
+In addition, two data purchases were conducted.
+Funding for contracts totaled \$3.41 million.

-Three contracts and four contract options were awarded in fiscal 2000 in the areas of administrative costs of sponsors in the Child and Adult Care Food Program, prevalence of direct certification in the

-National School Lunch Program and its effect on error rates, client access to the Food Stamp Program, use of Federal food assistance by users of the emergency food assistance system, and long-term strategies for enhancing food assistance research data.
-Funding for contracts totaled \$4.15 million.
+Three contracts and four contract options were awarded in fiscal 2001 in the areas of sponsor characteristics in the Summer Food Service Program, client access to the Food Stamp Program, use of Federal food assistance by users of the emergency food assistance system, WIC cost containment practices, food stamp

 The Competitive Grants and Cooperative Agreements Program is announced broadly, with program announcements mailed out to universities, nonprofit and for-profit organizations, and State and local governments.
 The announcement was posted on the Internet through the ERS website.
-Funding for seven cooperative agreements totaled \$1.41 million in fiscal 2000.
-In addition, a total of \$0.92 million funded five grants.
-The acceptance rate for proposals of cooperative agreements and grants was roughly one in eight, or in dollars terms roughly \$1 in \$12.
-Cooperative agreements and grants were awarded to conduct research on such topics as the earnings and food stamp participation of the working poor, parental behavior and children's diets and nutrition, linking administrative records to estimate multiple program participation, and the effects of food security on pregnancy outcomes.
+Funding for 14 cooperative agreements totaled \$2.37 million in fiscal 2001.
+In addition, a total of \$0.69 million funded four grants.
+The acceptance rate for proposals of cooperative agreements and grants was roughly 1 in 3, or in dollars terms roughly \$1 in \$5.
+Cooperative agreements and grants were awarded to conduct research on such topics as: factors that influence food assistance program participation by the working poor; food stamp certification periods and payment accuracy; the impacts of WIC, food stamps, and school meals; and eating patterns and dietary behaviors related to child obesity.